-My column last week zeroed in on the Republican Party’s stupid and punitive decision to cap the popular SALT tax deduction at $10,000 to help finance massive tax cuts for the wealthy and corporations.
-The cap is just one of many troublesome provisions in the overhyped pile of crap called the Tax and Jobs Acts of 2017.
+A previous column of mine zeroed in on the Republican Party’s seemingly punitive decision to cap the popular SALT tax deduction at $10,000 to help finance massive tax cuts for the wealthy and corporations.
+The cap is just one of many troublesome provisions within the Tax and Jobs Acts of 2017.

 But the new tax law, as flawed as it, contains another provision that’s astonishingly bipartisan and popular: the Opportunity Zone program.
 It is really a win-win, designed to move long-term capital (money) to low-income communities (zones) by providing generous tax benefits to investors.
 Some 8,700 communities have been designated as “Opportunity Zones.”

 The program allows investors to defer and possibly forgo paying capital-gains taxes.
 At the heart of this new investment model are Qualified Opportunity Funds.
 You can’t use any other product to invest in these zones to get the tax breaks.

 Here’s the tax-incentive kicker that makes the funds so unique: Investors take the capital gains that they made in other investment accounts and funnel that money into an Opportunity Fund.

 Depending on how long they stay invested in the fund, they can defer capital-gain taxes on those previous, unrelated investments.
 Then, to sweeten the pot, investors don’t have to pay any capital-gains taxes on their earnings in the funds when they decide to sell.
 Talk about a double whammy.

 When investors sell assets that have grown in value — like a stock, mutual fund, or real-estate holding — they realize a capital gain, which is a taxable event.
 That’s their profit, at least on paper.

 Capital-gains taxes come in two forms: short term and long term.